 eLearning is delivered in any format: platforms, networks, live lectures, static pages, and video conferences.
 It also facilitates interaction between student and teachers with discussion boards and chats.

 Online resources are accessible anywhere and anytime and makes it far easier to tailor the material presented to the specific audience, making eLearning ideal for practical, short-term training, delivered on-demand in the workplace supporting just-in-time learning.

 Much of the eLearning process is automated and scalable, which makes it an economical proposition.
 Another benefit is that it doesn’t take much time to organise online testing to measure the results.
 Useful information such as course completion rates, discussion engagement, or the time it takes to complete a course can help instructors to and users to adjust their program.

-For the last 18 years, Charles has a worked across multiple industries, with the last 10 years in content technology distribution, education and learning technology.
+The Presenters For the last 18 years, Charles has a worked across multiple industries, with the last 10 years in content technology distribution, education and learning technology.
 Charles has helped clients improve productivity and performance by implementing the right tools.

 Sam Bizri is an experienced lecturer and educational designer with a demonstrated history of working in the higher education industry in the areas of online teaching and learning.
 He is a skilled EDUpreneur with good track record in assisting start-ups and training organisations with online education strategies and implementation.